derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ## Configuration Explain

 Things may vary per device and you may want to customize it, which I will ***mark in italic***.
-Let's review from the folder level:
+Let's take a look from the folder level:

 ### ACPI